 Friday

-Reviews (Eats)Kuçuk Ev: Fantastic Voyage
+Reviews (Eats)Küçük Ev: Fantastic Voyage

-The salad accompanying our hamsi was most notable for it’s dressing of lemon, olive oil and tangy pomegranate molasses, perfectly balancing the sweet/bitter range of rocket greens, carrots, dill, red onions, scallions and carrots.
+The salad accompanying our hamsi was most notable for its dressing of lemon, olive oil and tangy pomegranate molasses, perfectly balancing the sweet/bitter range of rocket greens, carrots, dill, red onions, scallions and carrots.

-Six beers and four plates of hamsi came to 70 TL, making this the best deal in town, aside from the fellow next store selling hamsi by the kilo for one measly Lira.
+Six beers and four plates of hamsi came to 70 TL, making this the best deal in town, aside from the fellow next store selling hamsi by the kilo for one measly lira.
 But clearly, he was not to be taken seriously.

-Address: Kuleli Cad.
-46, Samatya, Istanbul
+Address: Kuleli Caddesi 46, Samatya

 (photo by Yigal Schleifer)